Availability Heuristic: Definition & Examples

 The customer may not actively think about this problem, but the advertiser brings it to their attention.
 For instance, toothpaste adverts highlight the problem of sensitive teeth; a problem for many, but not necessarily something that keeps us up at night.

-Insurance firms often use availability heuristics in their advertising campaigns.
+Insurance firms often use the availability heuristic to aid their advertising campaigns.
 This could be health, pet, or home insurance, among others.

 Advertisers may use language such as ‘if your house burns down’, or ‘if disaster strikes’.
 In turn, this puts an image of our house burning down with all our possessions and we have nothing left.
 We would really like to avoid that happening.

 In turn, it increases our perceptions of that actually happening.
 Whether it’s our house burning, our pet getting injured, or getting into a car accident.
-Good advertising campaigns can almost make us feel like it’s almost inevitable.
+Good advertising campaigns can almost make us feel like it’s almost inevitable by taking advantage of the availability heuristic.

 Availability Heuristic vs Representative Heuristic